 Great race!
 But too crowded...

-Their announcement also addressed the other issue I had with the route…. running PAST the finish line (while previous waves were already finishing) and still having 4 miles to go!
+The hardest part of the race was running PAST the finish line (while previous waves were already finishing) and still having 4 miles to go!
 That was a mind trip and I was not ready for it.
-BUT Orca announced that next year they are going to have an 8 mile distance!
-(Most likely eliminating that grueling part of the race where you have to run past the finish).

 The race shirt and medal are always top of the line with Orca!
-I live in their race shirts almost every day, they are so soft!
+The shirts are so soft.

 (Last things!
 Be aware, especially if your wave is a little later, you will be parking far far away, I had to walk a mile to get to the shuttles.
 But the shuttles were super fast, I was very impressed I only had to wait a few minutes before loading up).
 I got there an hour and 15 minutes before my wave time, and barely made it to the start 30 seconds before my wave left.
 Part of that is because I got lost after the shuttles dropped us off.